 - Meats.
 I use pork shoulder, chuck roast and bone-in chicken.
 See the Recipe Notes for options and alternatives.

 - Vegetables.
-Onion, carrots, green pepper, jalapeno peppers, celery, okra, garlic, potatoes and corn.
+Onion, carrots, bell pepper, jalapeno peppers, celery, okra, garlic, potatoes and corn.

 - Stock.
 Use chicken stock or beef stock, or a combination of both.